paramecio/pastafaridocs/docs/install.md

 `pip3 install paramiko`

+### Redis

+Redis is a database that can be used for caching things.
+Also can be used for send messages to other applications.
+Pastafari use it for send message to RQ server

-### Gevent
+### RQ

-Gevent is a python module used for get async improvements in your python scripts.
+RQ is a python module used for get async improvements in your python scripts.
 Pastafari use it in the task ssh part.

 Install it with:

-`pip3 install gevent`
+`pip3 install rq`

 ### Requests